isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-best-shoes-for-degenerative-disc-disease.markdown

 The upper features a new Quick Dry Trail Mesh that provides extra durability.
 The Strobel Last on the upper section stretches throughout the shoe for a more comfortable wearing experience.
 The Gaiter Trap uses the hook and loop tab to prevent debris from accumulating below the outsole.

-Furthermore, the TRAILCLAW are canted lugs placed strategically below the section of the metatarsal of the shoe.Â  The aim of these lugs is to offer needed grip during toe-off especially on harsh surfaces.
+Furthermore, the TRAILCLAW are canted lugs placed strategically below the section of the metatarsal of the shoe.
+The aim of these lugs is to offer needed grip during toe-off especially on harsh surfaces.

 The outsole of Altra 3.5 features Vibram MegaGrip.
 This durable compound provides excellent traction on most surfaces including harsh trails.
 Pros: